JustRayCB/ULBTemplate/README.md

 If you want to add new boxes or change the cover-page see the `config.typ` file

-If you want to split the document in multiple files you can use the `#import` directive.
+If you want to split the document in multiple files you can use the `#include` directive in the `main.typ` file.

 ```typst
 #include "introduction.typ"